kmkr/splendid-nudibranch/content.md

 Title	Fuchsia Flatworm
 Latin	Pseudoceros ferrugineus
 Tags	philippines 2014 pandan-island worm
-Desc	Flatworms lack circulatory and respiratory organs, oxygen is instead taken up through the entire body.
+Desc	Flatworms lack circulatory and respiratory organs (such as gills), and respiration is performed by diffusion through the worm's entire surface.
 They have the same bright colors as nudibranchs and approximately the same length but is a completely different animal.
-It's easy to distinguish the two animals as flatworms lack the antennas/rhinophores, move faster and are (duh) flat.
+It's easy to distinguish the two animals as flatworms lack the antennas/rhinophores, generally move faster and are (duh) flat.

 DSC00974.jpg